Top Hunter: Roddy & Cathy: Gameplay

 The game is split into four planets: Forest, Ice, Wind, and Fire.
 Depending on what stage is picked first, the layout of the stage will change.
 For example, if the player picks the Ice world before the Forest world, the Forest world's beginning layout will be different.
 After completing all 4 worlds, the player is taken to the final stage, where they must rematch with the four bosses and battle the game's antagonist, Captain Klapton.

-Players can change various game settings such as game difficulty, and also reproduce the atmosphere of arcade display settings at that time.
+Players can change various settings such as game difficulty, and also reproduce the atmosphere of arcade display settings at that time.
 Players can also compete against each other from all over the world with their high scores.

 Synopsis

 The galaxy's top bounty hunters Roddy and Cathy are sent to put a stop to a colony of galactic pirates called the Klaptons who threaten and plunder the cosmos.
 Four high-ranking members of the Klaptons have taken control of four elemental planets.
 Big rewards are offered for the captures of Sly, Misty, Mr. Bigman and Dr. Burn.
 The top hunters battle their forces and destroy the commanders' war machines but they all get away.
 In the Last Hunt, Roddy and Cathy will have to battle in Captain Klapton's Mothership, defeat the four commanders again and take care of the captain once and for all.